YinHk-Notes/javascript-cheatsheet-and-note/problems/scope.md

 ## lexical scope

 Lexical scope means the **children scope have the access to the variables defined in the parent scope**.
 The children functions are lexically bound to the execution context of their parents.
+In **Lexical Scope**, the child scope accesses the variable defined in the parent scope lexically.

 ```jsx
 function foo1(){